How to Find 1031 Exchange Properties

 The value of the replacement property must be equal to or greater than that of the relinquished property to fully defer capital gains taxes.
 Any additional cash or debt reduction received from the exchange, known as “boot,” is taxable.

-Comparing Ownership Structures for 1031 Exchange Real Estate
+Comparing Ownership Structures for 1031 Properties

 Choosing the appropriate ownership structure is an important aspect of selecting a replacement property for your 1031 Exchange.
 From the autonomy of fee simple ownership to the unique benefits of Delaware Statutory Trusts (DSTs), understanding these structures helps ensure that your investment aligns with your management preferences, risk tolerance, and long-term objectives.